Lafayette Louisiana and nearby parishes Salvation Army assistance programs.

 Community Care Ministries can provide both social and spiritual ministry services to the needy and those who need guidance.
 This can include motivation sessions and workshops for men, women and young people in the community.
 The Salvation Army and its volunteers will assist the vulnerable, the sick, lonely, and the aged with love and acts of mercy.

 The Salvation Army centers are disbursed across the region.
+Financial aid and a thrift store are open.
 For example, the Lafayette Corps serves people in the parishes of Acadia, Iberia, Lafayette, St. Martin, Vermilion and St. Landry parishes.
 To learn more or to go through intake, call 337-235-2407 for details.